Caribou Dome Project

 - Numerous extensive soil anomalies over 3.5Km of previously sampled strike required further exploration.
 These included four high-priority and three second order targets

-The first two holes drilled by Coventry at Caribou Dome (at the Lense 6 area) produced immediate success, with intersections of 10.1m at 7.1% Cu from 39.0m and 12.2m at 3.2% Cu from 39.8m respectively.
+The first two holes drilled by PolarX at Caribou Dome (at the Lens 6 area) produced immediate success, with intersections of 10.1m at 7.1% Cu from 39.0m and 12.2m at 3.2% Cu from 39.8m respectively.
 These results confirmed that substantial thicknesses of shallow, high grade copper mineralisation are present at Caribou Dome.
 The results were comparable with previous adjacent drilling results, providing confidence in the reliability of the historic data.

 - 18.1m at 9.34% copper from 22.7m (DH9)